 The programme is fully accredited by the Society of Chartered Surveyors Ireland.

-DIT in partnership with a number of house-hold employers in the Irish construction industry are work closely together to ensure to launch of a new look part-time degree in September 2016.
-This course will appeal to school leavers, mature students and to applicants who possess a FETAC level 5 award in a construction related skill area or equivalent.
-It is envisaged that students will be assisted in seeking employment on a full-time basis in a construction or engineering company and attend college one day week.
-A particular feature of the programme will include a “Work Related” learning component.
-The module aims to provide students with the opportunity to formally record and reflect on their experience in the workplace and undertake a work-related project.
+DIT in partnership with a number of household name employers in the Irish construction industry have worked closely together to launch the new look part-time degree in September 2016.
+This course will appeal to mature students, school leavers, and applicants who possess a Level 5 award in a construction related skill area or equivalent.
+It is envisaged that students will be assisted in seeking employment on a full-time basis in a construction or engineering company and will attend lectures one day week.
+A particular feature of the programme will include a “Work Related” module that aims to provide students with the opportunity to formally record and reflect on their experience in the workplace and undertake a work-related project.

-- Irish Leaving Certificate with passes in six subjects, including Mathematics and either Irish or English.
-At least two of the subjects must be at Grade C3 or higher on higher level papers or equivalent qualifications.
-Ideally applicants should be in appropriate employment within a construction related business.
+- Irish Leaving Certificate with passes in six subjects, with a minimum of 2 at H5 to include Mathematics (O6/H7) and either Irish or English (O6/H7).
+Applicants must be in appropriate full-time employment as a trainee Quantity Surveyor within a construction related business.